Your online business needs a solid ecommerce return policy to help boost customer satisfaction and diminish product returns and chargebacks.

 -Matt Winn, Volusion

-Here’s the transcript in case you’d like to read along:
+Here’s the transcript if you’d like to read along:

 Hi everybody!
 My name is Matt and I’m an Online Communications Specialist here at Volusion.
 Welcome to Two Minute Tuesdays, where we give you two minutes of ecommerce advice to bolster your online success.
 Today we’re going to help answer a very common customer question, “How do I write my ecommerce return policy?”
 If you’re seeing lots of returned orders and chargebacks on your statements, pay attention to these tips to help reduce the number of returns and reduce costs.